ranelle-gomez/object-oriented-python-calculator/README.md

 A simple object-oriented calculator class I built from scratch whose modular methods allow for black-box abstraction and brevity.
 Upon starting the program, the user is given five options: 1) Add 2) Subtract 3) Multiply 4) Divide 5) Two-integer Exponentiate 6) Exit.

-#### The Design Process along with Humbling & Surprising Discoveries
+#### The design process along with humbling and surprising discoveries

 Upon writing this program, I faced many unexpected obstacles.
 Namely, I had issues with the input of the methods, the the maximum-recursion-depth error, input-validation techniques.